Diaaa12/autogluonmodel/project/report-template.md

 TODO:  I changed the datetime column with object dtype into datetime dtype.
 I divided the datetime in month, day, year and hour.
 I also converted informative season and weather data into categorical type.

 ### How much better did your model preform after adding additional features and why do you think that is?
 TODO: by adding the additional features, the training of model became more efficient and the score improved from 1.84007 to 1.68645

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 TODO: I tried tuning the hyperparameters - num_trials, scheduler and searcher.
-However the score didnt change by much,
+However the score didnt change by much.

 ### If you were given more time with this dataset, where do you think you would spend more time?
-TODO: I will spend more tine to hyperparameter tuning as there are many more ways in which I can improve my model and would like to explore those.
+TODO: I will spend more time to hyperparameter tuning as there are many more ways in which I can improve my model and would like to explore those.

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 model	hpo1	hpo2	hpo3	score